kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

     E(k) = \sum_{i \in \{r,m\}} \| \nabla S_i \otimes k - \nabla B_i \|^2 + \gamma_k \|k\|^2

-The computation of the **salient edge map** is done as described in the Fast Motion Deblurring paper :cite:`Cho2009`.
+The reference implementation provides a module called *edge map* which computes the **salient edge map** as described in the Fast Motion Deblurring paper :cite:`Cho2009`.
 First the blurred views are deconvolved using a guidance PSF - in our case the parent PSF.
 Then the deblurred views are filtered using a bilateral and a shock filter to remove weak color edges.
 Hence the gradients of this filtered views contain just salient edges guiding the PSF estimation.

 The quality of this edge map is influenced by the chosen non-blind deblurring method.
 Using the deconvolution in the frequency domain is very fast but